The-Purple-Flower/thepurpleflower.org/README.md

 ## Queing Updates

 For when you're making edits and want to save them without them going live ... instructions coming soon.

+Short is that we have 2 repos serving 2 versions of the site.

+1. thepurpleflower.org (live site) repo serves the live site at https://thepurpleflower.org (and https://www.thepurpleflower.org)
+2. new.thepurpleflower.org (preview site) repo serves the preview site at https://new.thepurpleflowerofcc.org (note the different domain name)

+Updates will always happen in the second (new.thepurpleflower.org) repo so that changes can be confirmed before pushed live.

+Currently, jewel can publish changes by making a few Github command line calls.
+However, there is a way to automate this so that anyone with access to the live site repo can click a button to publish.
+That's what's TBD.